pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "setSymbolDetailCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function setSymbolDetailCache(value: SymbolDetailCache): void;
+export function setSymbolDetailCache(value: SymbolDetailCacheService): void;

 // Warning: (ae-missing-release-tag) "SettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "SettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)